goAuD/TrustMindLab/README.md

 This is not a perfectly sterile lab, but rather a fine worked, dynamically evolving learning platform, with its own mistakes, solutions, and documentation.

-My goal with this project is to:
+### My goal with this project is to:
 - demonstrate my progress,
+- build a stable, remotely accessible, container-based home service platform that also serves as a learning environment,
 - help other beginners who are starting a similar journey, and
 - convince my future employer that they are dealing with a motivated, eager-to-learn, and practical-minded person.